-Is it too early to start thinking about mulled wine and Christmas markets?
-We don't think so.
-Especially if you want to experience the real deal - in Europe.
-Here are five market treats to inspire your Yuletide wanderlust.
+Dreaming about mulled wine and Christmas markets?
+Us too!
+Here are five market treats to inspire your European Yuletide wanderlust.

 Located on the main market square and the Old Town’s center, Krakow’s Christmas Market is rooted in the city’s tradition and history.
 Historically, local traders would sell Christmas trees, decorations and ingredients for the 12 traditional Polish dishes served on Christmas eve for what is known as the “Wigilia meal.”